It may look like a grave marker of a long lost surveyor. But it's not.

-There's another Four Corners in America that is a big-time tourist destination.
+Everyone has heard about America’s Four Corners.
 That would be the only place where four state boundaries meet: Utah, Colorado, New Mexico and Arizona.

 The trailhead has a brown four counties sign on the north side of U.S. 26, at milepost 34.8 (this is 2.9 miles west of the Timber-Vernonia junction, or about 39 miles west of Portland).

-It takes about an hour to make the one mile hike and back to see the marker and stand on all four counties at once.
+It takes about an 45 minutes to make the one mile hike out and back to see the marker and stand on all four counties at once.
 That makes Four County Point a quick leg-stretching hike when you're driving between Portland and the northern Oregon coast."

 And then there is the drive down the Oregon Coast.
 Talk about an Oregon Geotourism Experience?
 But that's another blog.